isomerpages/moe-ferngreenpri/_our-curriculum/CCE/Cyberwellness.md

 The school will be organising a series of activities including assembly talks and a colouring competition to increase awareness of cyberwellness among the students.

+### Information for Parents
+Gaming Addiction: What are signs of gaming and internet addiction?
+What can you do to help?

+Click on the [link](https://drive.google.com/file/d/1aunGXAutiCmpIP2ngmyoBuJbUT3AGGOI/view) to find out more.